VDIGPKU/OpenAD/readme.md

 pred_list : list
     A list representing the detected bounding boxes.
     (list)[
-        2000 * (list)[
+        16(num_samples) * (list)[
             N_bboxes * (list)[ (float)h, w, l, x, y, z, theta, (str)c ]
         ]
     ]
 """
 ```

-For the 2D bounding box, we followed the calculation method of pycocotools,
-using the clip threshold of {0.5, 0.7, 0.9} and the IoU threshold of {0.5, 0.55, 0.6, ..., 0.85, 0.9}
-to determine whether it is TP or not and calculate the AP and AR.

-For the 3D bounding box, we followed the calculation method of nuScenes benchmark,
-using the clip threshold of {0.5, 0.7, 0.9} and the center distance threshold of {0.5m, 1.0m, 2.0m, 4.0m}
-to determine whether it is TP or not and calculate the AP and AR.

-When calculating the above TP metrics,
-inspired by nuScenes benchmark, this program will also calculate the regression metrics ATE and ASE.
+#### Average Precision (AP) and Average Recall (AR)

+The calculation of AP and AR depends on True Positive (TP).
+In OpenAD, the threshold of TP incorporates both positional and semantic scores.
+An object prediction is considered a TP only if it simultaneously meets both the positional and semantic thresholds.
+For 2D object detection, in line with COCO, Intersection over Union (IoU) is used as the positional score.
+We use the cosine similarity of features from the CLIP model as the semantic score.
+When calculating AP, IoU thresholds ranging from 0.5 to 0.95 with a step size of 0.05 are used, along with semantic similarity thresholds of 0.5, 0.7, and 0.9.

+For 3D object detection, the center distance is adopted as the positional score following nuScenes, and we use the same semantic score as the 2D detection task.
+Similar to nuScenes, we adopt a multi-threshold averaging method for AP calculation.
+Specifically, we compute AP across 12 thresholds, combining positional thresholds of 0.5m, 1m, 2m, and 4m with semantic similarity thresholds of 0.5, 0.7, and 0.9, and then average these AP values.

+The same principle applies to calculating Average Recall (AR) for 2D and 3D object detection tasks.
+Both AP and AR are calculated only for the top 300 predictions.

+#### Average Translation Error (ATE) and Average Scale Error (ASE)

+Following nuScenes, we also evaluate the prediction quality of TP objects using regression metrics.
-Average Translation Error (ATE) is euclidean center distance in pixels (2D) or meters (3D).
+The Average Translation Error (ATE) refers to the Euclidean center distance, measured in pixels for 2D or meters for 3D.
-Average Scale Error (ASE) is calculated as 1 - IOU after aligning centers and orientation.
+The Average Scale Error (ASE) is calculated as `1 - IoU` after aligning the centers and orientations of the predicted and ground truth objects.

-In addition, the evaluation program will divide the evaluation data into four parts,
+#### In/Out Domain & Seen/Unseen AR

-according to whether it belongs to the training data set
-and whether the object category has been seen during training.
+To evaluate the model's domain generalization ability and open-vocabulary capability separately, we calculate the AR based on whether the scene is within the training domain and whether the object semantics have been seen during training.
-the evaluation program will then calculate the above metrics respectively.
-This can evaluate the model's open-scene domain-adaptation ability and open-vocabulary ability respectively.
+The positional thresholds for this metric are defined as above, whereas the semantic similarity thresholds are fixed at 0.9.

 ### Visualization